Thank you! Your submission has been received!

 • Development-focused data scientists are the ones who scale data science processes or build the data science-related components of applications.
 Whether it’s putting machine learning models into production or building the infrastructure for working with big data, they can be called the enablers of leveraging data at scale.
 They’re often called Machine Learning Engineers, Data Engineers, or Machine Learning Developers.

-They also proactively fetch information from sources galore and analyze it to understand better how the business is performing, building AI tools that automate certain processes within the company.
+They also proactively fetch information from sources galore and analyse it to understand better how the business is performing, building AI tools that automate certain processes within the company.

 Simply put, a Data Scientist derives meaning out of messy and unstructured data turning it easier to read and understand.